sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 ![](../../static/img/hello-world-contract-call-tx.png)

 Congrats!
-Your have deloyed and called your first Bitcoin smart contract.
+You have deployed and called your first Bitcoin smart contract.